mathiase4/wow-guild-recruitment/README.md

 7.  **Create a Superuser:** Finally, I created a superuser to be able to access the admin panel on the live site:
     - `heroku run python manage.py createsuperuser`

+## Environment Variables

+To keep my secret keys and other private information safe, I used environment variables.
+This means the secret keys are not saved in my public GitHub repository.

+For my local computer, I created a file called `env.py` to hold these keys.
+This file is included in the `.gitignore` file so it is never uploaded to GitHub.
+On the live Heroku site, I used "Config Vars" for the same purpose.

+The project needs these variables to work:

+**SECRET_KEY - This is Django's secret key for security features.**
+**CLOUDINARY_URL - This holds my API keys for the Cloudinary service, so the site knows how to connect to it.**
+**DEVELOPMENT - I set this to "True" on my local machine to make the site use the local SQLite database for testing.**

 # Run Locally and (Installation)

 ### Prerequisites